THE CONSTITUTION

 various sacrifices] offering them God’s promise of forgiveness (Galatians

-to meet in synagogues — the layout and teaching function of the synagogues was
+Jews first began to meet in synagogues — the layout and teaching function of

-was to be an instrument of God’s justice and wrath, while the church
+Moses, the state was to be an instrument of God’s justice and wrath, while the

 Furthermore, the words, “I wanted mercy, not sacrifice,” tell us that